 Are there any alternatives to varicose veins surgery?

-Support stockings can often help the symptoms caused by varicose veins.
+Support stockings can often help the symptoms caused by varicose veins and reduce the risk of complications.

 What does the operation involve?

-Your surgeon may disconnect the superficial veins from the deep veins in your legs through a cut on your groin or the back of your knee.
-They will probably make many small cuts along the length of the varicose veins and remove them.
+Your surgeon may disconnect the superficial veins from the deep veins through a cut on your groin or the back of your knee.
+They will probably make many small cuts, called avulsions or phlebectomies, along the length of the varicose veins where the veins have been marked.

-Often the main varicose vein is ‘stripped out’ using a special instrument.
+The main varicose vein (the great or small saphenous vein) may need to be ‘stripped out’ using a special instrument.

 What complications can happen?